piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Where we have found this permutation effective is with Angel groups.
 You can group three Angels from an Angel group, together — especially ones who know one another well and who use a similar due diligence style — and they'll do just fine.
 That said, the Startups may feel a little ganged up on.

 # tl;dr Speed dating works best when the mentor to startup ratio is 1:1

-There is usually a smattering of mentor types, expertise, and skills in these situations, given people's busy schedules.
-It's often a "we'll take who we can get" approach.

-The process is designed to make efficient use of time for both mentors and startups, giving each party the chance to briefly meet the other.
-And to give mentors a general lay of the land for the cohort as a whole.
-It also avails the opportunity for each party to identify folks with whom they would like to be working.

 ## Matchmaking